 - Grey Columns indicate Read Only information - Yellow Columns indicate a Required Field - A Red Cell indicates a Required Field that is not complete, All Required fields must be complete prior to uploading. - Publish Type will be either Register or Supersede.
 If it's a new file it will be Register.
-For new Files Xrev Transmit populates some of the fields automatically with information from the Revit Parameters EG: Document Number, Revision, Title.
+For new files Xrev Transmit populates some of the fields automatically with information from the Revit Parameters EG: Document Number, Revision, Title.
 The remainder of the required fields must be completed manually.
-(Don't worry bulk editing features and further parameter mapping is planned) - The Revision Number cannot be edited as inherits its value from the Revision Parameter value embedded in the document being uploaded.
+You can bulk fill fields by using Shift+Left Click and Control+Left Click to select rows, then right click in a cell that has the value you want on all the selected rows and choose "Copy to Selected".
+If you make a mistake right click and choose Reset to restore the original values. - The Revision Number cannot be edited as it inherits its value from the Revision Parameter value embedded in the document being uploaded.
 This is to ensure there are no mismatches. - You can Sort/Group Columns as required to help you complete the required information by left or right clicking on the column headers. - Aconex does not yet offer the ability to have multiple file formats associated to a single Document Number. - 6.
 Complete all the required fields and choose Next.